Photo Flash: WHEN IT HAPPENS TO YOU Opens At The Sheen Center

 Tawni O'Dell is the New York Times bestselling author of six novels including Back Roads which was an Oprah Winfrey Book Club selection and was recently made into a film with a screenplay adapted by Tawni.
 She also wrote and co-produced the popular audio drama, Rewrites.
 Her novels have been published in over 40 countries.
 Tawni grew up in western Pennsylvania and is a graduate of Northwestern University.

 When It Happens to You plays a limited engagement through November 10 off-Broadway at The Sheen Center for Thought & Culture (18 Bleecker Street at the corner of Elizabeth Street, NYC) in the Loreto Theater.
+The official opening is Sunday, October 13 at 7:30PM.
+The regular performance schedule: Tuesday and Sunday at 7PM; Wednesday, Thursday, Friday & Saturday at 8PM; with matinees Saturday at 2PM and Sunday at 3PM.
+There is a special 3PM matinee on Wednesday October 30, and no evening performance on October 31.
+Tickets are $49.50 - 79.50.
+Premium tickets are available.
 Tickets are available online at www.WhenItHappensPlay.com, by phone at 212-925-2812, or in-person at The Sheen Center box office.